June 6 – July 28, 2022

 For more workshop information visit, Parkland.edu/CarolCarterWorkshop

 Carol Carter's paintings contain dualities of clarity and ambiguity, sanctuary and threat, and joy and sorrow.
 Water and nature have been recurring themes within her work.
-Her preference for saturated color, and often a larger scale, contribute to intensity or tension in the resulting images that can be seductive, powerful, and sometimes strangely disquieting.
+Her preference for saturated color, and often a larger scale contributes to intensity or tension in the resulting images that can be seductive, powerful, and sometimes strangely disquieting.

-Carol received her M.F.A. from Washington University and is an internationally recognized artist whose career has spanned more than 35 years.
+Carol received her M.F.A. from Washington University.
+She is an internationally recognized artist whose career has spanned more than 35 years.
 She teaches workshops and seminars both abroad and in the US.
-She lives and works in St Louis, where her gallery is located.
-Her watercolors have been in juried and invitational exhibitions in Europe, China, Hong Kong, USVI, Morocco, and the United States.
+She lives and works in St. Louis, where her gallery is located.
+Her watercolors have been in juried and invitational exhibitions in many places, including Europe, China, Hong Kong, the USVI, Morocco, and the United States.
 She is an advisory board member of American Watercolor Weekly, and International Arts Magazine, Art of Watercolour, Watercolor Artist, and L'Aquarelle Magazine have featured her work.
-In 2012 she was an AIRE fellow for the Everglades National Park.
-She is also part of the Art in Embassies Program, with art currently in the American Embassy in Montenegro.
+In 2012, she was an AIRE fellow for the Everglades National Park.
+She is also part of the Art in Embassies Program.
+With art currently in the American Embassy in Montenegro.
 Her honors and awards include Master Signature Member status, American Women Artists (2019), Master Signature Member status, Heartland Art Club (2019), and the 2020 Snehil Lifetime Achievement Award, Snehilsrijan, India.

 You may enter any door on the main campus to visit the gallery; however, we suggest using the M1 parking lot on the north side of campus and entering door M1 due to summer construction.
 Then, follow the signs to the gallery, located on the north side of the X wing.
 Parkland College recommends wearing face coverings while visiting campus.